LLNL/Curvallis/README.md

    - **s, _ctrl_ s\***

-   Save the current figure as a png image.
+   Save the current figure as a ".png" image.
 This feature does not work correctly.
 It will display all manipulations the user made to the data.
 Also triggered by the rightmost button on the bottom left of the screen.

    - **k\*, L\***